Helping Clients in San Diego: An Immigration Attorney With Decades of Experience

 Other family visas filed by U.S. citizens include:

 Spouse visas are one of the most common ways to petition a family member.
 U.S. citizens or permanent residents are allowed to petition their foreign spouse and bring them to the United States after filing an I-130 application and completing a consulate interview.
-The process requires a showing that it is a bonafide marriage.
+The process requires a showing that it is a bona fide marriage.
 If approved, the spouse can move to the United States.

 Waivers